 $\P7 \cdot I$ have to admit that physicalism could be right.
 You could easily accuse me of cheating should I would say otherwise, because both physicalism and subjectivism are theories, and I am repeating all over that only first person experience is certain so that all theories are hypothetical at best.
 I have to admit also that physicalism explains the success of physics in a simpler way than subjectivism.
-However, physicalism is internally inconsistent because of its epistemological error, see §5, and it fails with psychology and the social sciences because of its ontological insufficiency, see §16.
-Meanwhile, our subjectivism is consistent, it explains physicalism's failure, and it succeeds with psychology and the social sciences.
+However, physicalism is badly founded because of its epistemological error, see §5, and it fails with psychology and the social sciences because of its ontological insufficiency, see §16.
+Meanwhile, our subjectivism is firmly founded, it succeeds with psychology and the social sciences, and it explains physicalism's failure.
 That has been my argument in this paper.